GenerEOS/Qtest/docs/api/wallet.md

 # Wallet

-A helper functions for wallet management
+A helper functions for wallet management.

 ## Functions

 ### importKey(privateKey: string)

-Import key to wallet
+Import a public key to the wallet.

 ### createKey(): KeyPair

-Create new key
+Create new public/private key pair.

 ## Types